TheMastro-11/Tezos-Contracts/experiments/Deployments/README.md

 # SmartContract Deploy
-The transaction cost for SCdeploy is composed by two types:
+The transaction cost for SCdeploy is composed of two types:
 * *baker-fee*
 * *burn-fee* = divided in:
   1. *storage-fee* = as defined [before](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/experiments)
-  2. *allocation-fee* = a fix amount for every contract created on chain.
+  2. *allocation-fee* = a fixed amount for every contract created on chain.

-The *burn-fee* doesn't go to anyone differently then the first one, that's the great difference between **Tez Transaction** and **SmartContract Transaction**.
+The *burn-fee* doesn't go to anyone different than the first one, that's the great difference between **Tez Transaction** and **SmartContract Transaction**.
-Actually an admin can add a balance amount as starter for the contract, that amount must be added to the total cost.
+Actually, an admin can add a balance amount as a starter for the contract, that amount must be added to the total cost.
 [1](#references)

-Three differents contracts from this repository are used for these experiments:
+Three different contracts from this repository are used for these experiments:
 * [Simple Transfer](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/contracts/SimpleTransfer)
 * [HTLC](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/contracts/HTLC)
 * [Token Transfer](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/tree/main/contracts/TokenTransfer))